KacperKubara/distython/README.md

 # heterogeneous_dist_metrics
-Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values At the moment, only HEOM tested and working.
+Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values At the moment, only HEOM is tested and fully working.
 VDM is still under the development and can be found in the dev branch.
+Please feel free to help and contribute to the project as there is a lack of existing implementations of hetergeneous distance metrics.
 # Installation
-Clone the repository with git clone.
+Clone the repository with `git clone`.
+Install the necessary packages with `pipenv install`

 # Example
 ```python